jollytoad/ahx/docs/attributes.md

 If no selector is given or if multiple elements are still matched for the given slot name, then the source element is cloned and swapped into each matched slot.

+### ahx-slot-swap

+Declare the style for swapping into a slot targetted by the `ahx-slot` attribute.

+This is like `ahx-swap` but restricted to swapping just the content of the slot, so possible values are:

+- `inner` to replace the whole content of the slot element with the element.
+- `afterBegin` to insert before the first child of the slot.
+- `beforeEnd` to insert after the last child of the slot.

 ### ahx-slot-name

 Declare any element to be a named slot that can be targetted by `ahx-slot`.